davepar/gcalendarsync/README.md

 "Calendar Sync" menu.
 One copies events from a calendar into a spreadsheet.
 The other commands goes in the opposite direction, spreadsheet to calendar.

+I started this project for creating and updating a quarterly calendar for my swimming group.
+It's much easier to type a work out schedule into a spreadsheet than Google Calendar.
+I'm no longer actively using the script, but happy to work on bugs of features occasionally.
+Also feel free to make fixes yourself and send me pull requests.
+(Oct 2017)

 ## Limitations

 WARNING: Events may be removed!
 If you're copying to the calendar, any event not found in the